 —Rebekah Taussig, in Sitting Pretty: The View from My Ordinary Resilient Disabled Body

 As more Unitarian Universalists learn to understand the intersecting and interlocking oppressions that harm us all, we're also developing a more nuanced understanding of ableism.
-This worship collection (under development through the fall of 2021) is one way to further that learning within our spiritual and religious values.
+This collection is one way to further that learning within our spiritual and religious values.

 - What You're Saying When You Say "I Don't Need a Mic"